jmalves5/Databases-and-Information-Systems/README.md

 # SIBD
-University Class Project - Project Statement, Report and Deliverables.
+Databases and Information Systems Class Project - Project Statement, Report and Deliverables.
 Database creation and manipulation using MySQL.
 Creation of HTML page set to interact with the database using PHP.